mesterhammerfic/match_finder/README.md

 which provides round-by-round data on strikes and grappling techniques used in a fight for each fighter.
 I scraped data for every bout up until August 1st.
 The scraping and data preparation takes a significant amount of time, so I provided the [data](data/ufcstats_data) with this repository through 5 CSVs, as well as 12 [advanced statistics](data/ufcstats_data/advanced_stats)
-CSV files which were [generated](notebooks/01_data_cleaning/07c_advanced_statistics_by_round.ipynb) from those 5 original tables.
+CSV files which were generated from those 5 original tables.
 For more details on the data, including data dictionaries, checkout the data_descriptions file [here](data_description.md).

 ### Modelling
 #### Target
-The target variable for all current model iterations is the Combined Average Distance Significant Strike Attempts per Minute of a match.
-This calculates the sum of the distance significant strike attempts per minute of both fighters.
-Distance strikes exclude clinch and ground strikes.
+The target variable for the current model iterations is the Combined Average Standing Significant Strike Attempts per Minute of a match.
+This is is the sum of the distance and clinch strikes thrown by both fighters, and it excludes ground strikes.
 Previous iterations calculated the combined significant strikes landed in the bout and the combined significant strike attempts per minute, both of which can be found in the archive folders in the notebooks/ directory.
 'Combined Significant Strikes Landed in the Bout' was dropped because it failed to account for exciting fights with early finishes and title fights, which would increase or decrease the total number of strikes without indicating the level of activity.
 Combined Significant Strike Attempts per Minute accounts for early stoppages and 5 round fights by measure the rate of strikes, but this was dropped because it included the significant strikes on the ground, which are indicative of a grappling-centric match.
 The new target counts only distance and clinch strikes, which occur while both fighters are on their feet.

 #### First Simple Model
 The FSM for this project looked only at each fighters career average significant strike attempts per 15 minutes and attempted